 - A filled water bottle and your choice of energy food (see above)

-- Your medication (if any) + the usual Indian basic first-aid like paracetamols, Vicks inhaler and rub, antacid tablets
+- Your medication (if any) + the usual Indian basic first-aid like paracetamol, Vicks inhaler and rub, antacid tablets

-- Books or other reading material for you when you are standing in queues and want your rush of literature.
-Want to borrow any from my library?
+- Books or other reading material for when you are standing in queues and want your rush of literature.

 Whatever you do, make sure you stay hydrated, eat something, and use the restroom when the time allows.
 It will ensure a smooth flying through the fest.

-I hope this has helped a lot.
+I hope this has helped to some extent.
 If you read the whole guide I want to congratulate you.
-You will be having one hell of an experience at the MAMI film festival.
+You will be having one hell of an experience at the 2023 MAMI film festival.
 An experience that will stay with you for a very long time.
-All the best!
-TN.

-The 21st edition of the Jio MAMI MFF with Star begins 17 October 2019 and will conclude on 24 October 2019.
-Film screenings (190 films from 53 countries) will start from the 18th which is also when the opening film (Moothon) will be shown.
-For registration, click here.
-For more official details, check out the MAMI website.
+The 23rd edition of the Jio MAMI Mumbai Film Festival begins 27 October 2023 and will conclude on 5 November 2023.
+Film screenings (250+ films) will start from the 27th which is also when the opening film will be shown.
+For more details, visit the official MAMI website.

 Featured image courtesy: MAMI